Sam-Sims/kractor/README.md

 Alternatively, build from source:

-1. Clone the repository:
+Clone the repository:

 ```bash
 git clone https://github.com/Sam-Sims/kraken-extract
 ```

-2. Install rust/cargo:
+Install rust/cargo:

+To install please refer to the rust documentation:

 [See the docs](https://doc.rust-lang.org/cargo/getting-started/installation.html)

-3. Build and add to path:
+Build and add to path:

 ```bash
 cd kraken-extract